prathapreddy0102/TITANIC-DATA-ANALYSIS-PROJECT/README.md

 Embarkation Port (Embarked)

     Passengers who boarded at Cherbourg (‘C’) had the highest survival rate (~55%).

     Southampton (‘S’) passengers had the lowest (~34%).

 3. Correlation Insights

-    Sex and Pclass showed the strongest correlation with Survived.
+    Sex and Pclass showed the strongest correlation with the Survived variable.

     Fare had a positive correlation with survival.

     Age had a weak negative correlation with survival.

-4. Conclusion
+5. Conclusion
    The analysis highlights socio-economic status, gender, and point of embarkation as major factors influencing survival on the Titanic.
 These findings align with historical accounts that women, children, and        first-class passengers were prioritized during evacuation.